Greg Biffle: Nationwide Series

 Biffle joined the Busch Series full-time in 2001 and won the Rookie of the Year Award with five wins and a fourth-place finish in the final standings.
 The following season, he won another four races and earned 20 top-five finishes out of 34 races en route to his first Busch Series title and the second NASCAR national championship of his career.

-He ran only part-time in Busch competition in 2003 as Roush moved him up to a full-time ride in the Winston Cup Series for that season, but he returned to contend for the Busch Series championship again in 2004.
+Biffle ran only part-time in Busch competition in 2003 as Roush moved him up to a full-time ride in the Winston Cup Series for that season, but he returned to contend for the Busch Series championship again in 2004.
 He placed third in the standings behind Martin Truex Jr. and Kyle Busch.
-From 2005 to 2009, Biffle raced part-time for Roush Fenway Racing in the Busch (now Xfinity Series) every year.
+From 2005 to 2009, Biffle raced part-time for Roush Fenway Racing in the Busch (now O'Reilly Auto Parts Series) every year.
 He won twice in 2009, at Las Vegas and Phoenix, after going winless the previous two seasons.
 Biffle returned to the Nationwide Series in 2010, driving the No. 27 Ford for Baker Curb Racing.